manoelcampos/how-to-ask-questions-the-smart-way/README.md

 Since the preceding point seems to be a tough one for many people to grasp, here's a phrase to remind you: "All diagnosticians are from Missouri."
 That US state's official motto is "Show me" (earned in 1899, when Congressman Willard D. Vandiver said "I come from a country that raises corn and cotton and cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I'm from Missouri.
 You've got to show me.")
 In diagnosticians' case, it's not a matter of skepticism, but rather a literal, functional need to see whatever is as close as possible to the same raw evidence that you see, rather than your surmises and summaries.
 Show us.

 <a name="4.14" />
-## Descreve os sintomas do seu problema em uma ordem cronológica
+## Descreva os sintomas do seu problema em uma ordem cronológica

 The clues most useful in figuring out something that went wrong often lie in the events immediately prior.
 So, your account should describe precisely what you did, and what the machine and software did, leading up to the blowup.
 In the case of command-line processes, having a session log (e.g., using the script utility) and quoting the relevant twenty or so lines is very useful.